When Were Credit Cards Invented?

 When were debit cards invented?

-• Elderly history: Many financial transactions used precious metals like gold or silver.
-The usage of paper money as a substitute for precious metals dates back to the 1200s.
-A paper cheque would finally be invented sometime in the late 1600s.
-For the following 200 years, most Global Economies relied on a mix of checks, paper money, and precious metals.
+Elderly History: Financial transactions often involved precious metals like gold or silver.
+In the 1200s, people began using paper money as a substitute for these metals.
+By the late 1600s, the paper cheque emerged.
+Over the next 200 years, most global economies relied on a mix of checks, paper money, and precious metals.

-• 1800s: In the last half of the nineteenth century, the first credit cards started to appear.
-Paper loyalty cards were made by several retailers and distributed to consumers.
-The clients used these cards to purchase throughout the month and build a balance.
-The cashier would mark each total credit on the card, and a record was made for the cardholder and the retailer.
-The retailer would collect the debt at the end of the month to eliminate the balance and begin again.
+1800s: In the latter half of the 19th century, the first credit cards appeared.
+Several retailers created paper loyalty cards and distributed them to customers.
+These cards allowed customers to purchase items throughout the month and accumulate a balance.
+Cashiers marked each total credit on the card, and both the cardholder and retailer kept records.
+At the end of the month, the retailer collected the debt to reset the balance.

-• The 1960s: As technology advanced, these paper cards increasingly advanced.
-Beginning of the 1960s, plastic cards offered a significant advance.
-Store cards now have magnetic stripes instead of the manual markings of library cards.
-The information about the owner and the point-of-sale system used to complete the transaction could be found in magnetized film fragments.
-These two pieces of information produced a data network and a backlog of transactions.
+The 1960s: As technology progressed, these paper cards evolved.
+By the early 1960s, plastic cards marked a significant advancement.
+Store cards now featured magnetic stripes instead of manual markings.
+The magnetized film fragments held information about the owner and the point-of-sale system, creating a data network and a backlog of transactions.

 Brief History of Credit Cards